scovetta/Telepathy/sparrow-poc/README.md

 ## Backgroud

 Currently Telepathy only supports 1 Broker to receive clients' requests and dispatch requests to cluster nodes.
-The centralized design for Broker leads to some limitations of scalability and availability show as below:
+The centralized design for Broker leads to some limitations of scalability and availability are shown as below:
 1. The maxmimun throughput of handling messages for 1 Broker is ~30k/s
 2. The maxmimum core number supports by 1 Broker is ~10k
-3. As long as the Broker fails, the clients' request can't be handled
+3. Once the Broker fails, the clients' request can't be handled

-To support larger size of clients' requests and core numbers, as well as fault tolerance of Broker, we bring some new insights from [Sparrow](https://cs.stanford.edu/~matei/papers/2013/sosp_sparrow.pdf ) into our Telepathy project.
+To support larger size of clients' requests and cores number, as well as tolerate Broker failure, we bring some new insights from [Sparrow](https://cs.stanford.edu/~matei/papers/2013/sosp_sparrow.pdf ) into our Telepathy project.

-The design architecture of HA distributed Borkers for Telepathy:

 ![Telepathy-architecture](readme.media/Telepathy-architecture.png)